Android-for-Python/Camera4Kivy/README.md

 ### Issue: iOS implementation is not tested.

-It probably don't work, kick back and wait a while.
+It probably will have issues, don't expect it to work.

 ### Issue: Raspberry PI video frame rate is lower than other platforms.

-Functional, but low.
-The issue is probably either in the picamera package and the way it is used.
-Perhaps [Picamera2](https://www.raspberrypi.com/news/bullseye-camera-system/) which is in development will address this.
+Functional, but with a low frame rate.
+The issue is probably related to the current picamera implementation, try Gstreamer or OpenCV.

 ### Issue: Android Rotation